Athlone Stadium

 The Athlone Stadium is a stadium in Athlone on the Cape Flats in Cape Town, South Africa.
-It is used mostly for soccer matches and it is the home ground of Cape Town Spurs.
+It is used mostly for soccer matches, but is sometimes used for Currie Cup rugby matches.
 The stadium holds 34,000 people and it was built in 1972.

 The stadium was upgraded in the lead up to the 2010 FIFA World Cup with the intention of using it as a training venue.
 The estimated cost of the upgrade was R297 million.